 Fascinating Facts

-Chariots are disassembled after the festival; wood is used in the temple kitchen
+Over 1,400 pieces of wood used to construct the three chariots annually Nearly 200 skilled craftsmen work for 58 days to complete construction Chariots are disassembled after the festival; wood is used in the temple kitchen

 Traffic & Parking Guide